ubtue/validation-service/README.md

 ```
 The folder fits contains the default FITS application with fits.sh at the root level.

-The folder verapdf contains verapdf.jar.
-This is a simple command line wrapper for the batch api and the source code for building it can be found here (Link).
+The folder verapdf contains the executable verapdf.jar.
+This is a simple command line wrapper for the batch api and the source code for building it can be found [here](https://github.com/FabianHamm/verapdf-wrp-exec).
+VeraPDF was integrated into the service like this because it was originally not threadsafe.
+This however [has changed](https://github.com/veraPDF/veraPDF-library/issues/1037) in the meantime...

 ### Using the service